maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

 Further examples are give in the page on [matrices](Matrix.md).

 The XML of this question is included with the [sample questions](Sample_questions.md).
-Please look a the other [sample questions](Sample_questions.md) which are distributed with STACK for more examples.
+Please look at the other [sample questions](Sample_questions.md) which are distributed with STACK for more examples.